My Account

 Key Takeaways

-COVID-19 accelerated the business trend of bringing jobs and operations back to the U.S.
+COVID-19 accelerated the business trend of returning jobs and operations to the U.S.

 Supply chain, intellectual property and environmental, social and governance (ESG) issues support reshoring.